allvpv/website/content/haotic-journey-through-envvars/index.md

 > Which tools do *not* explicitly pass the environment down?
 >
 > For example, the `login` executable, which is used when signing onto a
-> system, sets up a fresh environment for the child processes.
+> system, sets up a fresh environment for it's child processes.

 ## Where are they going?

-After running the new program, the kernel just dumps the variables to an array on the stack.
+After running the new program, the kernel just dumps the variables to an **array on the stack**.
 This static array cannot be easily modified.
-So the program would then copy those variables to some modifiable data structure.
-That allows to adjust the environment while you are running the program.
+So the program has to copy those variables to some modifiable data structure.

-Let's explore what underlying structure is used for storing the environment variables in some most essential programming tools/languages/frameworks.
+Let's explore what underlying structure is used for storing the envvars in some most essential programming tools/languages/frameworks.
 Out of curiosity, I've checked the source code of them and came up with a brief description.

 ### Bash

 It stores the variables in a ***hashmap***.
 Or, to be more precise, in a
-***stack of hashmaps*** – one hashmap for each scope.
-When you execute a process inside `bash`, `bash` traverses the stack of hashmaps to check, which variables are marked as environmental, and copies them into an array, which is then passed to the child process.
+***stack of hashmaps***.
+When you execute a process inside `bash`, `bash` traverses the stack of hashmaps to check which variables are marked as environmental, and copies them into an array passed to the child process.

 > *Side note:* Why the stack is needed?
 >